Face to Face (British TV programme)

-Face to Face was a BBC interview television programme originally broadcast between 1959 and 1962, created and produced by Hugh Burnett, which ran for 35 episodes.
+Face to Face is a BBC interview television programme originally broadcast between 1959 and 1962, created and produced by Hugh Burnett, which ran for 35 episodes.
 The insightful and often probing style of the interviewer, former politician John Freeman, separated it from other programmes of the time.
 Face to Face was revived in 1989 with Jeremy Isaacs as the interviewer and ran until 1998.

 History

 BBC talks producer Hugh Burnett had the idea of a simple personal interview programme in the mid-1950s.
 It took two years to persuade Grace Wyndham Goldie (assistant head of talks television) to commission a programme.
 Burnett decided on John Freeman as the interviewer "because he was highly skilled at probing closely without causing offence"; he asked Freeman while walking around the BBC block at Lime Grove Studios, and Freeman agreed by the second lap.
 Freeman had been a reporter on BBC TV's Panorama since 1957, and had also appeared as an interviewer on Press Conference.

 The first Face to Face programme featured Lord Birkett, an advocate and a judge who had been involved in the Nuremberg trials; it had an audience of four million and a 'reaction index' (approval rating) of 83%.
 Face to Face episodes then appeared, irregularly, through 1959.
 The programme's best-remembered guests are Tony Hancock and Gilbert Harding, both of whom seemed disturbed by the questioning, but both of whom later endorsed Freeman's interview style.
 Harding wept as he recalled his relationship with his mother, while the programme with Hancock is considered to have been a contributing factor in his ultimate self-destruction because it is assumed to have enhanced his inclination to be self-critical.
 On one occasion an interviewee attempted rather underhand tactics to succeed in enduring his ordeal.
 The novelist Evelyn Waugh wrote to a mutual friend of Freeman and himself, the Labour politician Tom Driberg, asking for information to disarm his interlocutor during the proceedings.

 Some potential guests whom Hugh Burnett wanted for the programme did not appear.
 His desire for the former-fascist leader Oswald Mosley to be "given a going over" by John Freeman was referred up to BBC Director General Hugh Greene who rejected the idea, fearing race riots would occur.
 An elusive Marlene Dietrich was finally tracked down to Paris but hung up after saying "you can't afford me".
 Shipping magnate Aristotle Onassis wanted advance knowledge of the questions which was refused.

 John Freeman outlived all his subjects except for Albert Finney and Sir Stirling Moss.